b31ngd3v/GSoC-23.md/GSoC-23.md

 ### Mirror Work

 CVE Binary Tool uses NVD's vulnerability database, there is a lot of restrictions like rate limiting even when using an API key.
 So I and [John](https://github.com/warthog9) created a mirror that will host the NVD data and made the tool compatible to use the mirror data.
+The NVD mirrors are being globally distributed on the same infrastructure that covers around 50% of global open source mirrors.
+We're now able to provide global colocation without rate limits or changing APIs, thus enabling users worldwide greater access to publicly known vulnerability data, even if they aren't using CVE Binary Tool.
+Not only will this allow users to have faster access, it should reduce the number of errors users see getting data (especially on windows).
+This might be the first ever public mirror of NVD.

 ## Tasks Achieved